hsivonen/encoding_bench/README.md

 ## Building

+Currently, this project is tested to build only on Ubuntu 18.04.

+### uconv

-Currently, this project is tested to build only on Ubuntu 18.04 and with a custom build of Gecko.
-Before building this project with the `uconv` cargo feature, make a Firefox optimized build at Mercurial revision `027ab974b5b531d134601b7a006fc0c173fbdfed` with the patch `gecko.patch` (from this directory) applied and Rust enabled (`ac_add_options --enable-rust` in your `mozconfig`).
+Before building this project with the `uconv` cargo feature, make a Firefox optimized build at with the patch `gecko.patch` (from this directory) applied to mozilla-central as of November 2016 and Rust enabled (`ac_add_options --enable-rust` in your `mozconfig`).
+This worked on Ubuntu 16.04 and doesn't appear to work without extra effort on Ubuntu 18.04 due to changes in the C++ standard library.
 The patch breaks the ability to run the resulting Firefox build normally and breaks the packaging that would happen on Mozilla's try server.
 For the latter reason, you need to build locally.

 Once you have the custom Gecko build available, build this project with
 ```